Fire breaks out at house inside residential complex; 83-year-old killed, 4 others rescued | Law-Order

 - India

-An 83-year-old man was killed while four other members of his family were rescued after a fire broke out at a house inside a residential complex in south Delhi's Saket Court on Saturday, officials said.
+A 83-year-old wheelchair-bound man, the father-in-law of an additional district and session judge, was killed, while she and her three other family members were rescued after a fire broke out at a house inside a residential complex in south Delhi's Saket Court on Saturday, officials said.

+The deceased, identified as Ashok Talwar, died allegedly due to suffocation after inhaling smoke.
+He was wheelchair-bound and lived with his son, daughter-in-law and two grandchildren inside the residential complex, they said.

 He died after allegedly inhaling smoke, police said, adding that further investigation is underway.
-An electrical default is suspected to be the cause of fire, they added.
+An electrical fault is suspected to be the cause of fire, they added.
+Advocate Dhir Singh Kasana, Secretary, Saket Bar Association said, ''A fire broke out at the residence of the additional district and session judge posted who is posted at Saket Court.'' ''The fire began from the invertor in of the rooms and unfortunately, her father-in-law, who was wheelchair-bound died in the fire incident while her family members, her husband and two children, were safely rescued by the fire personnel,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)